 Oops!
 Not my mistake, but one I did not spot the first time round.
+It’s correct now.

-So if you do find an error among these blog entries, remember ‘nobody’s perfect’, although I do try my best to be.
+So, if you do find an error among these blog entries, remember ‘nobody’s perfect’, although I do try my best to be.
 Some days are just better than others.

 E & O E